ThemeCafe/Docs/docs/themecreation/advanced/launcher.md

 - On `Vertex Colors` click `All`
 - Change the color

-If you want to change the color of the blue glow
+If you want to change the color of the blue frame

 - Change the [Color](../general/colors.md) of the material `ActiveFrame_01`